- In 2022, two states legalized cannabis in some manner, while another three voted no on legalization.

-- Cannabis remains illegal at the federal level, but enforcement against state-legal businesses has largely been suspended and lacks congressional funding, making these markets effectively safe.
+- Cannabis remains illegal at the federal level, but enforcement against state-legal businesses has largely been suspended and lacks congressional funding, making these markets effectively safe for the foreseeable future.

 - This article is for entrepreneurs who are thinking about starting a cannabis business and need to understand the regulations surrounding a complex and growing industry.